drewbarontini/front-end-audit/template.md

 Features
 --------

-> What specific feautures do you want?
+> What specific features do you want?
 (Is the site responsive?, etc.)

 Tools
 -----